Deploying RHEL 8 on Amazon Web Services

 - Click Create at the bottom of the dialogue.

 Chapter 1.
-Introducing RHEL on public cloud platforms
+Introducing RHEL on public cloud platforms Copy linkLink copied to clipboard!

 1.1.
-Benefits of using RHEL in a public cloud
+Benefits of using RHEL in a public cloud Copy linkLink copied to clipboard!

-RHEL as a cloud instance located on a public cloud platform has the following benefits over RHEL on-premises physical systems or virtual machines (VMs):
+Red Hat Enterprise Linux (RHEL) cloud instances on public cloud platforms have these benefits over on-premise RHEL systems or virtual machines (VMs):

-Flexible and fine-grained allocation of resources
+- Flexible and fine-grained allocation of resources

-Space and cost efficiency
+- Space and cost efficiency

-Software-controlled configurations
+- Software-controlled configurations

-Separation from the host and software compatibility
+- Separation from the host and software compatibility

 1.2.
-Public cloud use cases for RHEL
+Public cloud use cases for RHEL Copy linkLink copied to clipboard!

-Deploying on a public cloud provides many benefits, but might not be the most efficient solution in every scenario.
-If you are evaluating whether to migrate your RHEL deployments to the public cloud, consider whether your use case will benefit from the advantages of the public cloud.
+Deploying applications on a public cloud offers many benefits, but might not be the most efficient solution for every scenario.
+If you are evaluating the migration of your Red Hat Enterprise Linux (RHEL) deployments to the public cloud, consider whether your use case will benefit from the advantages of the public cloud.

 Beneficial use cases

 - Clusters with high peak workloads and low general performance requirements.
-Scaling up and down based on your demands can be highly efficient in terms of resource costs.
+Scaling up and down based on your demands can be efficient in terms of resource costs.

 Potentially problematic use cases